 The Jewish Home Project is not only an expression of Jewish innovation and creativity; it’s an expression of Jewish responsibility.
 And most importantly, unlike other communal responses to this historic moment, the Jewish Home Project isn’t an expression of fear, vulnerability, or despair about the Jewish future.
 It’s an expression of hope, trust, love and joy in the Jewish future we’re building together.

-Find out about the initiatives we plan to unfold in the coming year, some of which are already underway:
+Find out about the initiatives we plan to unfold, some of which are already underway:

 Create an online living library of written and digital Jewish resources.

 Create an online living library of written and digital Jewish resources to which BJ families can turn for information and inspiration about building their Jewish homes.
 An evolving multimedia encyclopedia filled with curated articles, films, TED talks, interviews, recipes, how-to videos and more, as well as contributions and reflections by BJ members about their own Jewish homes, will be at the fingertips of BJ families seeking to make informed choices to enrich and deepen their Jewish lives.
 Build an ever-expanding bookcase of virtual Torah in every BJ home.

 Bring more Jewish life to our homes by offering creative and engaging classes, ritual workshops and experiential programs.